national-data-platform/ndp-documentation/docs/ndp-modules/module-tutorial.md

 ### Module Publication

-When you are finished creating your module, you can publish it to make it available for inclusion in a classroom.
+When you are finished creating your module, you can publish it to make it available for inclusion in a classroom or data challenge.
 Once you publish your module, **you will not be able to make any further changes**.